 Cost data available in an invoice

 The invoice total generally includes all costs incurred during a given calendar month.
-Sometimes, at the end of a calendar month, there is a slight delay (up to a few days) in usage reporting.
+Sometimes, at the end of a calendar month, there is a delay in usage reporting.
 The costs of late-reported usage might not be included on that month's invoice and instead might roll over to the next month's invoice.
 As a result, your invoice might include costs for more than one calendar month.
-Usage is reported by actual usage date when viewing your invoice details and online reports.

 Other data specific to an invoice includes the totals of any taxes and adjustments.